Exoplanets#

 confirmedExoplanets

 🦉Please modify your original code to get the error \(\sigma_i\) on the velocity measurements, which is the 3rd column of the data file.
-Then, to compare against, calculate the following values using your guess of \(v_r\).
+Guess a value of \(v_r\) and make the above plot, then calulate \(\chi^2\).
 Strictly speaking we should search for \(\phi\) but let’s just say it is \(\phi=5.5\) for now.

 I find: